-Take advantage of the whole pantry.
+Take advantage of the whole pantry shelf depth.
 If you have storage for baskets, use it.
 If you have wire racks for bottles, use them.
 This doesn’t mean things will be cluttered.
 It actually means the opposite.
 When your pantry items go to the right place, everything starts to make sense.

 Get adjustable shelving.
 Adjustable shelving means that you can create your pantry the way you want it when things change.
 Maybe you get a new taste in olive oils, or your pickling starts to require jumbo-sized mason jars.
 Don’t you want storage for that?

 Get a custom-designed pantry.
 A custom-designed pantry is one that takes into account your space and your needs.
 When you work with Closet America, we send someone to your house to create a free 3D digital rendering using precise measurements and your requirements.
 We then hand-finish pieces made uniquely for you at our own local factory.

 When you have a custom-designed pantry with adjustable shelves, you have something just for you.
 You have a walk-in or reach-in pantry created around your needs, with the knowledge that your needs can change.
 When they do, the pantry can change with them, adjusting to fit the new size and shape of your life.
 We’d love to get started on your pantry.
 Contact us today to start sizing things up.